MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/import-rbac-roles.md

 For the Microsoft 365 Defender security portal to start enforcing the permissions and assignments configured in your new or imported roles, you’ll need to activate the new Microsoft 365 Defender RBAC model.
 For more information, see [Activate the workloads](activate-defender-rbac.md).

 Imported roles appear in the **Permissions and roles** list together with any custom roles you might have created.
 All imported roles will be marked as **Imported** in the description.
-Once you edit a imported role it will no longer be marked as **Imported**.
+Once you edit an imported role it will no longer be marked as **Imported**.

 >[!Note]
 > You can import roles as frequently as required.
 After you edit an imported role, the changes will not affect the original role where it was imported from.
 This means you have the option to delete an imported role and re-import the original role, if required.
 If you import the same role twice you will create a duplicate role.